 Using Python 3

-If you check the Python version by typing:
+rh-python36 is installed, check the Python version by typing:

 You will notice that Python 2.7 is the default Python version in your current shell.